mit-pdos/sigmaos/cpython3.11/Doc/library/os.rst

    .. audit-event:: os.chmod path,mode,dir_fd os.fchmod

-   .. availability:: Unix, Windows.
+   .. availability:: Unix.

-      The function is limited on WASI, see :ref:`wasm-availability` for more information.
+      The function is limited on Emscripten and WASI, see :ref:`wasm-availability` for more information.

-   .. versionchanged:: 3.13
-      Added support on Windows.

 .. function:: fchown(fd, uid, gid)